-Throughout the current transformation process, the Philosophy department at Birmingham has continued to build on its strengths in philosophy of mind and cognitive science.
-As a result, our department has an exciting and internationally recognised group of philosophers (including both staff and students) working together in this field.
+The Philosophy department at Birmingham continues to build on its strengths in philosophy of mind and cognitive science.
+We have an exciting and internationally recognised group of philosophers (including both staff and students) working together in this field.

 In Philosophy of Mind:

 - Phenomenal concepts

 - Metaphysical questions about consciousness and propositional attitudes